Skaruts/tic-tiled-map-converter/README.md

 ## Notes

-The `Tile Layer Format` must be set to `CSV` (you can set it in the map properties).
+- The `Tile Layer Format` must be set to `CSV` (you can set it in the map properties).

-Empty tiles are converted to `0`.
+- Empty tiles are converted to `0` (from `.map` to `.tmx`).

-You can use `Tile Layers` in your maps.
+- You can use `Tile Layers` in your maps.
 They are merged down when converting to TIC-80.
 All other layer types and groups are ignored.

-If you need a layer to be ignored by TicTiled, you can do it either by adding the layer to a group, or by adding a custom property (string or int) to the layer: `tt_ignore = 1`.
+- If you need a layer to be ignored by TicTiled, you can do it either by adding the layer to a group, or by adding a custom property (string or int) to the layer: `tt_ignore = 1`.